1 Principles topenlarge

 ... into compression forces at the joint line.
 In the patella, an anterior figure-of-eight wire loop acts as a tension band during flexion of the knee.

 Multifragmentary patellar fractures cannot be fixed with a tension band.
-In order to be able to use a tension band, the posterior articular cortex cannot be comminuted as it must provide a buttress to allow compression.
+To be able to use a tension band, the posterior articular cortex cannot be comminuted as it must provide a buttress to allow compression.

 The figure-of-eight wire loop lies on the anterior surface of the patella and acts as a tension band when tightened.